-The literature review process started by searching with keywords <Job Pursuit Intention> and <Quality of Work Life>, including also the combination keywords with <Corporate Social Responsibility> and delimitate the results to only peer-reviewed journal articles and conference papers published in the main bibliographic databases between 2010 - 2020.
+The literature review process started by searching with keywords <Job Pursuit Intention> 12 and , including also the combination keywords with <Corporate Social Responsibility> and delimitate the results to only peer-reviewed journal articles and conference papers published in the main bibliographic databases between 2010 - 2020.
 Text-books, book chapters, periodical reports, trade reports, magazine, dissertations and any other working papers were excluded.
-The major bibliographic databases used in searching the relevant articles are Emerald Insight, Science Direct and Scopus.
+The major bibliographic databases used in searching the relevant articles are merald Insight, Science Direct and Springer Link.
 These databases are selected because of their wide coverage of Job Pursuit Intention and Quality of Work Life and CSR contexts.
-The database mentioned that there are plenty of articles about <Job Pursuit Intention> or <Quality of Work Life>.
-Researchers found 702 articles for both keywords.
-However, when the keywords were combined with articles of <Corporate Social Responsibility> only a few research could be found.
-There are 6 available articles explaining the combination of the keywords between <Job Pursuit Intention> and <Corporate Social Responsibility>; whereas, the combinations between <Quality of Work Life> and <Corporate Social Responsibility> appear in 14 articles.
-Authors screened the searching results and decided independently by checking the reference lists of the journal articles to identify suitable ones to be included for the review.
-The final dataset included a total of 37 accepted articles and were therefore used for this study.
-However, only 7 articles out of 37 which were related directly to the combination of the keywords either <Job Pursuit Intention> and <Corporate Social Responsibility> or